camunda/camunda-bpm-platform/README.md

 #### And there's more...

- * [bpmn.io](https://bpmn.io/) - Toolkits for BPMN, CMMN, and DMN in Java Script (rendering, modeling)
+ * [bpmn.io](https://bpmn.io/) - Toolkits for BPMN, CMMN, and DMN in Java Script (rendering, modeling).
- * [Community Extensions](https://docs.camunda.org/manual/7.5/introduction/extensions/) - Extensions on top of Camunda BPM provided and maintained by our great open source community
+ * [Community Extensions](https://docs.camunda.org/manual/7.5/introduction/extensions/) - Extensions on top of Camunda BPM provided and maintained by our great open source community.

 ## A Framework